FaizalBayhaque/WebAutomationWithSelenium/README.md

 # Disclaimer

-To run this test all in one time you can click right on the class testsuite.xml and choose RUn As then click TestNG Test
+To run this test all in one time you can click right on the class testsuite.xml and choose Run As then click TestNG Test

 ## Built With
 * [Maven](https://maven.apache.org/) - Dependency Management